red8192cat/telegram-job-collector/README.md

 # 🤖 Telegram Job Collector Bot

-A smart Telegram bot that automatically forwards job postings from monitored channels to users based on their custom keywords with advanced filtering capabilities and modular architecture.
+A high-performance Telegram bot that automatically forwards job postings from monitored channels to users based on their custom keywords with advanced filtering capabilities and enterprise-scale SQLite database.

 ## ✨ Features